 FPP EDU Media’s High School Road Shows are an excellent way to meet students at some of the world’s leading high schools, while building relationships with their careers advisers, by way of overseas study fairs and presentations.
 These schools include public, private, grammar and state funded schools, that we feel have the best proﬁle for overseas study - a tradition of high achieving students studying abroad; excellence in teaching, and high approval levels at major universities.

 For several years, FPP has organized High School Road Shows in the UK, and individual High School Visits in Asia, Latin America and the Middle East.
-Due to the success of these Road Shows and Visits, as well as client demand, FPP is adding dedicated Brazil and Latin America High School Road Shows for the ﬁrst time this October.
+Due to the success of these Road Shows and Visits, as well as client demand, FPP offered its first dedicated Brazil and Latin America High School Road Shows in October 2017.
+These events have now become a regular feature of FPP's bi-annual event schedule, with the next set of Road Shows, taking place in April 2018.

 All Road Shows are inclusive of accommodation, transport and meals.